 In the meantime, the threat of rollover accidents remains high.
 Additionally, even with ESC technology in place, there is always a danger of rollover crashes occurring when vehicles hit objects or depart the road.
 Sadly, a number of these accidents happen when drivers are distracted, fatigued, or otherwise fail to give due attention to driving.

 Given the devastating consequences that rollover accidents can have, it is important for victims of preventable crashes to consider seeking legal recourse.
-The motor vehicle accident attorneys at Rhine Law Firm, P.C., may be able to provide assistance to people who have been harmed in rollover accidents that involved negligence, so give us a call at (910) 772-9960.
+The truck accident attorneys at Rhine Law Firm, P.C., may be able to provide assistance to people who have been harmed in rollover accidents that involved negligence, so give us a call at (910) 772-9960.